tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 If you often upload the SPIFFS, add your config.json file into data subfolder of the WiFi Link firmware source codes.
 The basic content is `{"ssid":"yourwifi","password":"yourpassword"}.`

-### AVR sketch OTA upload support
+### Atmega sketch OTA upload support

-The WiFi Link firmware build from the master branch of the GitHub repository doesn't support AVR sketch OTA upload.
+The WiFi Link firmware build from the master branch of the GitHub repository doesn't support Atmega sketch OTA upload.
 The sketch OTA upload is implemented only in the 'ota' branch.
 To build from the source codes of the ota branch we need a library called dfu.

 #### The dfu library